July 23, 2012

 One of the things I enjoyed most in this novel is the development of the minor characters, and part of this happens because of the first-person point of view.
 When we meet people for the first time, we get Katniss’s take on them, which is usually limited and often biased by her own prejudices.

 For example, Haymitch Abernathy is first shown to the reader at the reaping where he is drunk, causes a scene and falls off the stage.
 Katniss explains what an embarrassment he is to their district.
 And we see him like she sees him.
 When he first acts as her mentor, we see him as cruel and uncaring because that’s how Katniss sees him.
-However, over the course of the novels, Katniss learns a lot more about Haymitch’s sad history and his character alters in ways not found in many stories.
+But over the course of the novels, Katniss learns more about Haymitch’s sad history.
+Hunger Games survivors have nightmares that never go away.
+And what is it like to mentor two children every year for 23 years and watch them die in the games?
+Is it pathetic that he drinks?
+Or is it human?

 This minor character development happens all over The Hunger Games trilogy.
 There are no stereotypes or flat side characters.
-Every single character has a history—even if you never learn what it is, you can feel it in the way their aliveness.
+Every single character has a history—even if you never learn what it is, you can feel it in their aliveness.
+Cripes, even the cat has surprising depth.

 Every time I re-read these stories I’m trying to figure out how Suzanne Collins manages to bring to life such a vast army of characters.